Stockland Hill transmitting station

 The Stockland Hill transmitting station is a transmitting facility of FM Radio and UHF television located near Honiton, Devon, England.
-This transmitter mainly serves the East of Devon and West Dorset.

 It was constructed in 1961 by the IBA to transmit ITV 405-line television with transmissions commencing on Band III channel 9 from antennas at 1475 ft above sea level.

 Colour television came to the site in 1971.
 Channel Four started up in November 1982.
 Stockland Hill never radiated the analogue Channel Five service.

-Digital television was first introduced at this site in 1998, and Digital Switchover happened in May 2009.
+Digital television was first introduced at this site in 1998, and digital switchover happened in May 2009.
 Stockland Hill was the second transmitter in the south west of England to have its analogue television transmissions shut off.
-BBC Two was switched off on 6 May 2009 and the rest of the analogue services were switched off on 20 May 2009 around after midnight.
+BBC Two was switched off on 6 May 2009 and the rest of the analogue services were switched off on 20 May 2009 around midnight.

-Stockland Hill currently transmits all of the DTT multiplexes at full planned ERP.
-The three PSB multiplexes are at 50 kW, the other three multiplexes are at 25 kW.
+Stockland Hill currently transmits all of the digital terrestrial television multiplexes at full planned effective radiated power.
+The three public service broadcasting multiplexes are at 50 kW, the other three multiplexes are at 25 kW.

+This transmitter mainly serves the East of Devon, West Somerset and West Dorset.
+This includes cities and towns such as Exeter, Sidmouth, Tiverton, Exmouth, Taunton, Yeovil, Bridport, Weymouth and Sherborne.